Lock (water navigation): Basic pound lock

 A pound lock is most commonly used on canals and rivers today.
-A pound lock has a chamber with gates at both ends that control the level of water in the pound.
+A pound lock has a chamber (a pound) with gates at both ends that control the level of water in the pound.
 In contrast, an earlier design with a single gate was known as a flash lock.

 Pound locks were first used in China during the Song dynasty (960–1279 CE), having been pioneered by the Song politician and naval engineer Qiao Weiyue in 984.
 They replaced earlier double slipways that had caused trouble and are mentioned by the Chinese polymath Shen Kuo (1031–1095) in his book Dream Pool Essays (published in 1088), and fully described in the Chinese historical text Song Shi (compiled in 1345):

 The distance between the two locks was rather more than 50 paces, and the whole space was covered with a great roof like a shed.
 The gates were 'hanging gates'; when they were closed the water accumulated like a tide until the required level was reached, and then when the time came it was allowed to flow out.

 The water level could differ by 4 or 5 ft at each lock and in the Grand Canal the level was raised in this way by 138 ft.

-Composite pond locks
+Composite pound locks

 Diagonal lock

 This is similar to a shaft lock, but having the shaft built on an incline.
 Boats are moored to floating bollards which guide them along the shaft as it fills or empties.
-The "Diagonal Lock Advisory Group" has identified several sites in Britain where the new design could be installed, either on new waterways or canals under restoration.
+The Diagonal Lock Advisory Group has identified several sites in Britain where the new design could be installed, either on new waterways or canals under restoration.
 Projects under consideration include the restoration of the Lancaster Canal to Kendal and the proposed new branch of the Grand Union Canal between Bedford and Milton Keynes.